 What dosages are there?

 Mildison Lipocream will be provided to you in a specific dosage depending on your needs and the previous reactions that you have had to similar treatments.
 Usually, the dosage for children and adults will be a thin film of cream that is applied to the affected area anywhere up to three times per day.
-If you are using the cream over an extended period of time and you’re concerned that the issue isn’t getting any better, speak to your doctor.
+If you are using the cream over an extended period of time and you are concerned that the issue is not getting any better, speak to your doctor.

 What are the side effects of Mildison Lipocream?

-Topical corticosteroids like Mildison Lipocream are usually seen to be very safe.
-That’s because when these medications are applied onto the skin, they usually don’t absorb too much into the blood stream.
+Topical corticosteroids such as Mildison Lipocream are usually very safe as when these medications are applied onto the skin, they do not absorb too much into the blood stream.
 Your risk of side effects is therefore significantly reduced.
-However, it’s worth noting that all people respond to medication in very different ways.
+However, it is worth noting that all people respond to medications in very different ways.
 Mildison Lipocream can cause side effects in some people, even if they are very mild.

-Reading your patient leaflet will give you a better overview of the kind of side effects that you can expect.
+Reading your patient leaflet will give you a better overview of the kind of side effects that are possible.
 For instance, Mildison Lipocream might cause burning and itching when you begin applying the medication to your skin.
-This can happen when your body isn’t used to the ingredients, but it could also be a sign that you’re having an allergic reaction to the medication.
-If you notice any signs of an allergic reaction, such as sudden swelling in the skin, or trouble breathing, seek emergency attention immediately.
+This can happen when your body is not used to the ingredients, but it could also be a sign that you are having an allergic reaction to the medication.
+If you notice any signs of an allergic reaction, such as sudden swelling in the skin or trouble breathing, seek emergency attention immediately.

-It is not a good idea to take Mildison Lipocream if you are trying to treat conditions of the skin caused by viral infections, such as chickenpox or shingles.
-Additionally, you should not use this medication with bacterial skin infections like impetigo.
-Do not use Mildison Lipocream with thrush or ringworm, acne or acne rosacea.
+It is not a good idea to take Mildison Lipocream if you are trying to treat conditions of the skin caused by viral infections such as chickenpox or shingles.
+Additionally, you should not use this medication with bacterial skin infections such as impetigo.
+Do not use Mildison Lipocream with thrush, ringworm, acne or acne rosacea.